usnistgov/nist-mud/README.md

 This project only implements the necessary ACL support for MUD profiles generated from MudMaker.org.
 This limitation will be removed in subsequent releases as the MUD standard matures and gets deployed.

-The vlan management code is for testing purposes.
+The vlan management code is for testing purposes to emulate a provider network.
 The OpenDaylight network virtualization NetVirt project should be used for network virtualization.

 ## Copyrights and Disclaimers ##